-This time management tip only works if you work out your own pain points though.
+This time management tip only works if you know your own pain points though.

 Hate having to work out what’s for dinner after a long day?
 Menu plan and meal prep.

-Hate having to find Junior’s backpack, drink bottle, and spare clothes before the daycare drop off?
+Stressed out about having to find Junior’s backpack, drink bottle, and spare clothes before the daycare drop-off?
 Have an entry/exit station in your house where you store it all as you come and go.

 Hate cleaning the house on your days off on the weekend?
-Do one chore each day and live with the house being generally clean and tidy (but not completely clean).
+Do one chore each day and live with the house being generally clean and tidy (but not completely spick and span).
 Or hire a cleaner (#goals).

-Time management tip for teachers number five: have a running to-do list.
+Time management tip for teachers number six is to have a running to-do list.
 Again, teaching is one of those jobs that is never really done.

 By writing a to-do list that keeps going, and crossing things off as they get done, you can keep progressing on your goals.

-I have a giant work to-do list that I have in a business notebook.
-I also have long-term to-do items and product ideas listed on Google Tasks on my phone.
+I have a giant business to-do list that I have in a business notebook.
+I also have long-term to-do items and product ideas written in a different notebook.

 Each week, I use my work to-do, personal to-do, and shared household to-do lists to create a plan of what I will do and when I will do it.

 Some of these tips came about from trial and error.
-Others came from YouTube videos, namely the block schedule one by Jordan Page at Fun, Cheap or Free.
+Others came from YouTubers and authors.

 I read The Four-Hour Work Week by Tim Ferriss just after my son was born (and I was confined to a nursing chair for a hundred hours a day).
 He is big on outsourcing everything that you can economically justify.